 5. Childproof your car

-If you are travelling with children aged ten years and below, ensure your car’s window and door locks are secured before embarking on your journey.
-Also, rid the seats of sharp objects, choking hazards and anything that kids can use to hurt themselves.
+If you are traveling with children aged ten years and below, ensure your car’s window and door locks are secured before embarking on your journey.
+Also, rid the seats of sharp objects, choking hazards, and anything that kids can use to hurt themselves.

 A travel cot may be necessary if you are traveling with a newborn or toddler.